brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/technical/projectsumb.md

 5. Check your repository, you should find that all your deliverables were uploaded and `README.md` was updated.

-6. Fill a [form](https://docs.google.com/forms/d/e/1FAIpQLSc2En-59xbMBQSsNlu5KlupqdGZ5Wgt5j-evH9P7ttzeWQBSw/viewform) here to let us know the links for your repository and slides, we will evaluate your performance accordingly.
+6. Please fill a [form](https://docs.google.com/forms/d/e/1FAIpQLSc2En-59xbMBQSsNlu5KlupqdGZ5Wgt5j-evH9P7ttzeWQBSw/viewform) here to let us know the links for your repository and slides, we will evaluate your performance accordingly.

 ## Step 3: Fork the website and send a pull request for your project
 1. Go to the [Github repository for Brainhack School website](https://github.com/school-brainhack/school-brainhack.github.io).
 Click the `Fork` on the page to fork this repository to your account.